“A Brief Overview of Nutrient Cycling

 This site, which is published by the Czech Academy of Agricultural Sciences, contains eleven peer-review journals.
 One of these journals is the Soil and Water Research.
 This journal contains several soil studies such as the “Evaluation of the Variability in Runoff and Sediment Loss in Successional Fallow Vegetation of Southern Nigeria” by Anthony I. Iwara.
 Iwara’s soil study comprehensibly investigates runoff and sediment losses of three different aged lots.
 The oldest one, a 5-year lot experienced the most erosion.
 This site contains important information about soil erosion and factors affecting the erosion.
 Although this site contains helpful information, there were not many links.
-This site received a score of 8.44.

 "The Food Web and Soil Health."
 (2001)

 This is a very good site that is an online edition of a soil biology primer.
 It has a good layout and excellent illustrations.
 This page explains food webs, their importance, and how they change.
 It also talks about complexity in a food web and how this is beneficial.
 This site was very helpful.

 This site is to introduce Jared DeForest’s website on how humans effect the structure and function of ecosystems.
 This page is created by a professor at Ohio University.
 The website is easily accessible and has easy to use links to other parts of the site, which are Research Interests, Lab Protocols, Publications, links, and people.
 It is informative and uses language that fits the target audience, and gives a great introduction.
 However, there are few citations as the page is quite brief.
 Otherwise, this is a great page to use.

 “Fundamentals of Soil Ecology” (2018)